TMCdmv/Tutorials/real-python/real_python/linear_regression.md

 - The variables of interest, i.e. the one being forecast, is called the dependent variable.
 It is also called the response or output.
 This variable is designated as $y$
 - The other variables or the independent variables.
 They are also called inputs, regressors, or predictors.
 A set $x = x_1, x_2, ..., x_r)$ represent these independent variables or predictors.

-A line is *fitted* to the above data using the formula:
+A line is *fitted* to the above DATa using the formula:

 $$
 y = \beta_0 + \beta_1x_1 + \beta_2x_2 + ... + \beta_rx_r + \epsilon